I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 The anti-war crowd, as you know, has been pretty quiet while these conflicts have dragged on.

-But according to the Washington Post here, what do we have to show for now going on 14 years of war in Afghanistan?
+But according to the Washington Post here, what do we have to show for now going on, what, 14 years of war in Afghanistan, going into our 15th year of war in Afghanistan?

-What do we have to show for all of that effort, all of that blood and treasure, all of the expenditures of personnel and resources?
+What do we have to show for all of that effort, all of that blood and treasure, all the expenditures of personnel and resources?

-This is the place where we had to go.
+Remember, this is the place where we had to go.

 The war on terror began.